Why See Barking In Essex?

 What follows is a chaotic comedy of errors as the family are forced to go on the run from Algie, the police, and a hit man in order to cover up their betrayal.
 The Packers are just your perfectly average, totally dysfunctional, stereotypically Essex crime family with a BIG problem.
 Will they succeed in evading justice?
 Or will their constant squabbling be their undoing?

 The play received very mixed reviews from critics, with the Telegraph calling it "Wonderfully funny.
 Imagine a cross between Mike Leigh?s Abigail?s Party and Quentin Tarantino?s Reservoir Dogs." whereas The Guardian was scathing, saying "As a piece of black comedy, Clive Exton's play is neither sufficiently dark nor consistently funny."

 Keeley Hawes reportedly left the play in December 2013 due to continuous clashes with co-star Sheila Hancock.
 Hawes' understudy Rachel Marwood took over the role for the short remainder of the run.

 The play contains strong language throughout and is recommended for 16+

-A really funny black comedy based on the arsenic and old lace theme loads o... more
+a really funny black comedy based on the arsenic and old lace theme loads... more

 Amazing play from start to finish.
 Lee Evans was fantastic as always.
-My da... more
+My... more

 Please note: The term Wyndhams Theatre and/or Barking In Essex as well as all associated graphics, logos, and/or other tradermarks, tradenames or copyrights are the property of the Wyndhams Theatre and/or Barking In Essex and are used herein for factual descriptive purposes only.
 We are in no way associated with or authorized by the Wyndhams Theatre and/or Barking In Essex and neither that entity nor any of its affiliates have licensed or endorsed us to sell tickets, goods and or services in conjunction with their events.